refinedev/refine/documentation/docs/core/hooks/auth/useResetPassword.md

 description: useResetPassword data hook from refine is a modified version of react-query's useMutation for registration.
 ---

 `useResetPassword` calls `resetPassword` method from [`authProvider`](/core/providers/auth-provider.md) under the hood.
-It resetPasswords the app if `resetPassword` method from `authProvider` resolves and if it rejects shows an error notification.
+It reset passwords the user if `resetPassword` method from `authProvider` resolves and if it rejects shows an error notification.

 It returns the result of `react-query`'s [useMutation](https://react-query.tanstack.com/reference/useMutation).